Kingxukai/linux/Documentation/userspace-api/media/v4l/ext-ctrls-codec.rst

     (enum)

 enum v4l2_mpeg_video_vp9_profile -
-    This control allows selecting the profile for VP9 encoder.
+    This control allows selecting the woke profile for VP9 encoder.
     This is also used to enumerate supported profiles by VP9 encoder or decoder.
     Possible values are: